boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 This worked brilliantly.
 However the problem with the above was firstly the cost, and secondly because lambda behind API-Gateway/ALB has a 30 second timeout it couldn't process large repositories fast enough.
 I knew going in that this was not going to be the most cost effective solution but it could have been close to $100 which would have been fine.
 After processing 1 million or so the cost was about $60 and since I didn't want a $700 AWS bill I decided to rethink my solution.

-Since I was already in AWS the cool answer would be to dump the messages into SQS and pull from this queue into multiple EC2 instances for processing, and scale out like crazy.
-However I always believed in [taco bell programming](http://widgetsandshit.com/teddziuba/2010/10/taco-bell-programming.html) and as it was only 12 million repositories I opted to implement a simpler solution.
+Since I was already in AWS the hip solution would be to dump the messages into SQS and pull from this queue into EC2 instances or fargate for processing.
+Then scale out like crazy.
+However despite working in AWS in my day job I have always believed in [taco bell programming](http://widgetsandshit.com/teddziuba/2010/10/taco-bell-programming.html) and as it was only 12 million repositories I opted to implement a simpler solution.

-Running locally was out due to the abysmal state of internet in Australia.
+Running this computation locally was out due to the abysmal state of the internet in Australia.
 However I do run searchcode.com fairly lean.
 As such it usually has a lot of spare compute.
 The front-end varnish box for instance is doing the square root of zero most of the time.
 So why not run the processing there?

-I didn't quite taco bell the solution using bash and gnu tools.
-What I did was write a simple [Go program](https://github.com/boyter/scc-data/blob/master/process/main.go) to spin up 32 go-routines which read from a channel (like SQS but not distributed) then spawned `git` and `scc` subprocesses before writing the JSON output into S3.
+I didn't quite taco bell program the solution using bash and gnu tools.
+What I did was write a simple [Go program](https://github.com/boyter/scc-data/blob/master/process/main.go) to spin up 32 go-routines which read from a channel then spawned `git` and `scc` subprocesses before writing the JSON output into S3.
 I actually wrote a Python solution at first, but having to install the pip dependencies on my clean varnish box seemed like a bad idea and it keep breaking in odd ways which I didn't feel like debugging.

-Running this on the box produced the following sort of metrics in htop, which is a sign that everything was working as expected.
+Running this on the box produced the following sort of metrics in htop, and the multiple git/scc processes running suggested that everything was working as expected, which I confirmed by looking at the results in S3.

 ![scc-data process load](/static/an-informal-survey/1.png#center)

 ## Results

-Having recently read https://mattwarren.org/2017/10/12/Analysing-C-code-on-GitHub-with-BigQuery/ and https://psuter.net/2019/07/07/z-index I thought I would steal some of the format they provided.
+Having recently read https://mattwarren.org/2017/10/12/Analysing-C-code-on-GitHub-with-BigQuery/ and https://psuter.net/2019/07/07/z-index I thought I would steal some of the format of that post.
 However this raised another question.
 How does one process 10 million JSON files in an S3 bucket?

 The first thought was AWS Athena.
-But since it's going to cost about $2.50 USD *per query* with the amount of data I had I looked for an alternative.
+But since it's going to cost about $2.50 USD **per query** with the amount of data I had I looked for an alternative.

 One idea was to dump the data into a large SQL database.
 However this means processing the data into the database, then running queries over it perhaps multiple times.
 This feels wasteful because we could just process the data as we read it.

 Seeing as I produced the JSON using spare compute, why not process the results the same way?
 Of course there is one issue with this.
 Pulling 1 TB of data out of S3 is going to cost a lot.
 In the event the program crashes thats going to be annoying.
 So I wanted to pull all the files down locally.
-However you really do not want to store lots of little files on disk in a single directory.
-It sucks for runtime performance and file-systems don't like it much.
+One issue with this is that you really do not want to store lots of little files on disk in a single directory.
+It sucks for runtime performance and file-systems don't like it.

-My answer to this being to pull them into a tar file and then process that.
+My answer to this was to pull them into a tar file and then process that.
 Another [Go program](https://github.com/boyter/scc-data/blob/master/main.go) to process the tar file and done.

 With that done, what I needed was a collection of questions to answer.
-So I crowd-sourced my work colleagues and came up with some of my own.
+I crowd-sourced my work colleagues and came up with some of my own.
 The result of which is included below.

 ### How many files in a repository?